BillSchofield/checking-account/User-Stories.md

-# Checking Account User Stories
+# Checking AccountTest User Stories
 Work on these stories in order and only work on one story at a time.
 Avoid any new behavior that is not part of your current story.